highbyte/dotnet-6502/docs/desktop-apps/headless.md

 - **C64** — requires ROM files (Kernal, Basic, Chargen).
 See [Systems / C64 / ROMs](../systems/c64/roms.md).
 - **Generic computer** — built-in example 6502 programs (Snake, Scroll, HelloWorld).

-### CLI arguments

-The headless app is driven entirely from the command line.
-See [Tools / CLI arguments](../tools/cli-arguments.md) for the full reference.

 ### Lua scripting

 The same Lua scripting API available in the Avalonia apps is fully supported here.
 Scripts are the primary way to control the emulator.
 Example scripts are included in the `scripts/` directory: